Skip to content

 The available versions of Prowler CLI are the following:

-• latest: in sync with master branch (bear in mind that it is not a stable version)
+• latest: in sync with master branch (please note that it is not a stable version)

-• v4-latest: in sync with v4 branch (bear in mind that it is not a stable version)
+• v4-latest: in sync with v4 branch (please note that it is not a stable version)

-• v3-latest: in sync with v3 branch (bear in mind that it is not a stable version)
+• v3-latest: in sync with v3 branch (please note that it is not a stable version)

 • <x.y.z> (release): you can find the releases here, those are stable releases.